aviumlabs/phoenix-compose/README.md

 To run mix or iex against the container, setting up some aliases can reduce some typing.

-A baseline file `.appdev` is provided to set some initial aliases for running mix and iex in docker.
+An initial alias file `.appdev` is provided to set a few aliases for running mix and iex in docker.

     alias mix="docker compose exec app mix"
     alias iex="docker compose exec app iex -S mix"